 If you’re on the verge, or even just considering the concept of filing for bankruptcy, understanding your options is an important step.
 People commonly hear about Chapter 7 or Chapter 13, but may not know the difference.

-The truth is the Bankruptcy Code allows for five different types of bankruptcy and understanding the difference between each is critical.
+The truth is the Bankruptcy Code allows for multiple different types of bankruptcy and understanding the difference between each is critical.
 An experienced attorney can guide you toward the best bankruptcy protection option based on your particular situation.

-During the process, debtors are permitted to settle their unsecured debt such as credit cards and different types of loans for a percentage of their original balance, but need to pay their tax debt in full before they can start over again.
+During the process, debtors are permitted to settle their unsecured debt such as credit cards and different types of loans for a percentage of their original balance but need to pay their tax debt in full before they can start over again.

 Bankruptcy is not a process you should undertake without experienced legal representation.
 These laws are quite complicated; rely on a professional to guide you through the process and make sure you’re being treated fairly by the courts.